AdmcCarthy/Investigating_Baseball_Data/README.rst

 CollegePlaying.csv gives the data, while Schools.csv gives the lookup to what the values in schoolID mean.

+These will give a variety of values about where the player came from.

-Salaries, AwardsPlayers, AllStarFull and/or HallofFame could be used to give an indication to the quality of the player.
+Salaries, AwardsPlayers, AllStarFull and/or HallofFame can be used to give an indication to the quality of the player.

 ===============
 Data processing